iredmail/docs/en_US/upgrade/0-upgrade.iredmail.1.2.1-1.3.md

     release, please upgrade your iRedMail server by following the upgrade
     tutorials: [iRedMail release notes and upgrade tutorials](./iredmail.releases.html).

-With changes below, we now store matched log lines which triggerred the ban in Fail2ban SQL database, also number of times the failure occurred in log files.
+With changes below, we now store more info in Fail2ban SQL database:

+- Matched log lines which triggerred the ban
+- Number of times the failure occurred until ban
+- Reverse DNS name of banned IP address

 Please run SQL commands below as MySQL root user: